sunnydigital/sunnydigital.github.io/content/projects/_index.md

 description: |
     These sections of my webpage are the living quarters of my current and past projects

-    Producted and housed, with creativity and love, of course
+    Made and housed, with creativity and love, of course

     💞💡
 ---